-The team's results demonstrate that methanol activates the C1 pathway in plants which provides an alternative carbon source for glycine methylation in photorespiration, enhance CO2 concentrations within chloroplasts, and produce key C2 intermediates (e.g. acetyl-CoA) for central metabolism.
+The team's results demonstrate that methanol activates the C1 pathway in plants that provides an alternative carbon source for glycine methylation in photorespiration, enhance CO2 concentrations within chloroplasts, and produce key C2 intermediates (e.g., acetyl-CoA) for central metabolism.
 Their observations are consistent with previous studies that demonstrated formaldehyde integrates into photorespiration in the mitochondria by providing an alternate source of CH2-THF used for the methylation of serine to glycine.
-By eliminating the need for a second glycine for the production of CH2-THF with the subsequent loss of CO2 and NH3, the integration of the C1 pathway into photorespiration may convert it from a net loss of carbon to a net gain.
-By also suppressing photorespiration via the production of CO2 in chloroplasts, our study presents the hypothesis that the integration of C1 pathway into C2/3 metabolism may boost carbon use efficiency and therefore represent an important mechanism by trees under photorespiratory conditions (e.g., high temperature stress).
+By eliminating the need for a second glycine for the production of CH2-THF with the subsequent loss of CO2 and ammonia (NH3), the integration of C1 pathway into photorespiration may convert it from a net loss of carbon to a net gain.
+By also suppressing photorespiration via the production of CO2 in chloroplasts, the study presents the hypothesis that the integration of C1 pathway into C2/3 metabolism may boost carbon use efficiency and therefore represent an important mechanism by trees under photorespiratory conditions (e.g., high-temperature stress).
 As agricultural crops are known to be high methanol producers, genetic manipulation of the C1 pathway has the potential to improve yields and tolerance to environmental extremes, thereby providing a new tool to the agriculture, bioenergy, and biomanufacturing industries.

 Methanol is highly abundant in the global atmosphere and is known to be tightly connected to plant growth.
 However, to date, it is assumed that methanol represents a byproduct of the expansion of cell walls during growth processes.
 Although evidence for the existence of a C1 pathway in plants was first collected over 50 years ago, its intermediates are difficult to measure and relatively little is known about this potentially ubiquitous, yet mysterious biochemical pathway.
 Previous research by one of the founding fathers of photosynthesis research (Dr. Andrew Benson), for whom this paper is dedicated, found evidence for an important role of methanol in boosting plant photosynthesis, biomass, and productivity.
 However, this topic remains controversial as subsequent researchers were unable to observe these effects, and the biochemical mechanism(s) remain unclear.

-These observations are consistent with previous studies that demonstrated formaldehyde integrates into photorespiration in mitochondria by providing an alternate source of CH2-THF used for the methylation of serine to glycine.
-By eliminating the need for a second glycine for the production of CH2-THF with the subsequent loss of CO2 and NH3, the integration of the C1 pathway into photorespiration may convert it from a net loss of carbon to a net gain.
-By also suppressing photorespiration via the production of CO2 in chloroplasts, our study presents the hypothesis that the integration of C1 pathway into C2/3 metabolism may boost carbon use efficiency during photorespiratory conditions (e.g., high temperature stress).
+These observations are consistent with previous studies that demonstrated formaldehyde integrates into photorespiration in the mitochondrial by providing an alternate source of CH2-THF used for the methylation of serine to glycine.
+By eliminating the need for a second glycine for the production of CH2-THF with the subsequent loss of CO2 and NH3, the integration of C1 pathway into photorespiration may convert it from a net loss of carbon to a net gain.
+By also suppressing photorespiration via the production of CO2 in chloroplasts, this study presents the hypothesis that the integration of C1 pathway into C2/3 metabolism may boost carbon use efficiency during photorespiratory conditions (e.g., high-temperature stress).
 As all agricultural crops have been shown to be high methanol producers, genetic manipulation of the C1 pathway has the potential to improve yields and tolerance to environmental extremes, thereby providing a new tool to the agriculture, bioenergy, and biomanufacturing industries.

 Kolby J. Jardine